-Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

-The building has a current building status certificate which expires on 12 June 2023 and an approved fire evacuation scheme.
+The building has a current building status certificate which expires on 28 October 2023 and an approved fire evacuation scheme.
 Fire drills occur six-monthly.
 There are pandemic supplies and a policy documented.
 Security arrangements are in place in the event of a fire or external disaster.